 IMPORTANT: This is a protected preserve.
 No dogs, horses or domesticated animals allowed.
 No bikes, motorcycles or ATVs on the trails.
 NO SMOKING.
 NO WEAPONS.
 All plants in the preserve are protected.

 DISCLAIMER: I'm not a running coach.
 I don't even play one on the Internet.
 Please ask your doctor or professional for advice specific to your body.
 DISCLOSURE: Posts may contain affiliate links.
-If you buy something through one of those links you won’t pay a penny more, but we may get a small commission.
+If you buy something via one of the links you won’t pay a penny more, but we may get a small commission.

 Copyright 2016-2023 This Old Runner.
 All Rights Reserved.